ZeroGravitasIndeed/zg_swtor_tools/README.md

 ## SWTOR Materials Tools:

 ### Process Uber Materials:
-Processes all the Uber-type materials in a selection of objects, adding texturemaps and shaders (modern or legacy ones), and any EmissiveOnly-type (glass) ones.
+Processes all the Uber-type materials detected in a selection of objects, locating their related texturemaps and linking them to a SWTOR Uber shader (modern or legacy, whichever are active).
+It processes any EmissiveOnly-type (glass) materials, too.
 It's particularly fast, as it (only) works with an asset extraction's "resources" folder.

 Redo Panel options:
 * **Overwrite Uber Materials** (off by default): overwrites already present Uber and EmissiveOnly objects's materials, which allows for regenerating materials that might have lost texturemaps, converting Uber materials from Legacy to modern and viceversa, etc. The option appears in the Undo box at the bottom-left side of the 3D Viewport.